Environmental time-series signal processing: Contribution isolation based on background subtraction, deseasonalisation and/or deweathering.

 References

-GAM fitting methods, see
+Regarding mgcv GAM fitting methods, see

 Wood (2017) for general introduction and package

-documentation regarding coding (mgcv
+documentation regarding coding (mgcv):

 Wood, S.N.
 (2017) Generalized Additive Models: an introduction with R (2nd edition), Chapman and Hall/CRC.